 20 Best Shrimp Recipes For Weeknight Dinners

-In this easy one-pot recipe, orzo pasta is cooked like risotto, an Italian dish of rice slowly cooked in broth with other ingredients like meat, seafood, and vegetables.
-However, unlike traditional risotto, orzo “risotto” doesn’t require constant tending to and stirring – all of the broth is added at once and the pasta cooks almost unattended.
-My starting point for the recipe was a simple shrimp and orzo risotto from The Ultimate Meal Prep Cookbook by America’s Test Kitchen, but I added crispy bacon, peas, and Creole seasoning to amp up the flavor and give the dish a little Southern flair.
+In this simple one-pot recipe, orzo pasta is cooked like risotto.
+However, unlike classic risotto, this orzo “risotto” does not need to be constantly stirred – all of the cooking broth is added at once and the pasta cooks unattended.
+Crispy bacon, peas, and Creole seasoning to boost the flavor and give the dish a delicious Southern twist.
 Get the recipe.

-To me, Old Bay seasoning is the quintessential summer flavor.
-It’s great on blue crabs and peel n’ eat boiled shrimp, but we shake it on everything here in Maryland, from fried chicken to popcorn to shrimp salad.
-Serve this classic shrimp salad for lunch or a light supper, either piled onto a croissant or scooped over lettuce.
-You can also dice the shrimp and serve it as a dip with crackers.
+Old Bay seasoning, delicious on crabs and peel n’ eat boiled shrimp, is a great way to flavor this classic shrimp salad.
+I like it for lunch or a light dinner, either piled onto a croissant or on a bed of lettuce.
+Another option — create a dip by dicing the shrimp and serving with crackers.
 Get the recipe.

-Brimming with fresh seafood in a tomato and wine broth that tastes like the sea, cioppino (pronounced cho-pee-no) is a rustic Italian-American fish stew.
-The dish originated with Italian immigrant fishermen in San Francisco.
-To save time, I cut back on the variety of seafood called for (crab, lobster, and mussels would all make wonderful additions).
-Serve it with garlic bread, focaccia, or a baguette for sopping up the broth — and don’t forget a second bowl for shells and plenty of napkins.
+Chockfull of seafood with a tomato and wine broth that tastes like the sea, cioppino is an Italian-American fish stew.
+Serve it with garlic bread, focaccia, or a baguette for soaking up the broth.
 Get the recipe.

-It can be a challenge to source some of the ingredients for traditional pad Thai, but this shrimp pad Thai is made with ingredients from the Asian food aisle of any neighborhood grocery store.
-It’s easy to make and tastes pretty close to the version we all know and love served at most Thai restaurants.
+This shrimp pad Thai is easy to make with ingredients that are readily available at most supermarkets – and it tastes pretty close to the traditional version we all know and love served at good Thai restaurants.
 Get the recipe.

-This Thai-style shrimp recipe is easy to make at home, and you can find all the ingredients at your neighborhood supermarket.
-The flavor comes from lots of fresh ginger, garlic and, one of the best bottled sauces you can have in your kitchen, Thai Sweet Red Chili Sauce.
+You can find all the ingredients for this simple Thai-style shrimp dish at your neighborhood supermarket.
+The shrimp is cooked in lots of fresh garlic and ginger and one of the best bottled sauces you can have in your cooking arsenal, Thai Sweet Red Chili Sauce.
 Get the recipe.

-Grilled shrimp recipes don’t get any easier than this one.
-The shrimp are quickly marinated in a bright and tangy mixture of olive oil, tomato paste, lemon, garlic, and herbs and then grilled until plump and slightly charred.
-They’re perfect for entertaining because all of the prep is done ahead of time; all you have to do when your guests arrive is throw the skewers on the grill.
-Be forewarned: people will eat more than their fair share.
-Make extra!
+Need a quick and easy grilled shrimp recipe?
+Look no further.
+These shrimp are quickly marinated in a bright mixture of olive oil, lemon, garlic, herbs, and tomato paste and then grilled until slightly charred.
+All of the prep can be done ahead of time, so all that’s left to do at dinnertime is throw the skewers on the grill.
 Get the recipe.

-One of the most classic Southern shrimp recipes, New Orleans Barbecue Shrimp has actually very little to do with barbecue.
-Popular in Louisiana, the dish refers to sautéed shrimp in a Worcestershire-spiked butter sauce.
-Traditionally, the shrimp are served shell-on, so you eat the dish with your hands.
-But in this recipe, I shell the shrimp before cooking so the shrimp can be served over rice for an easy family dinner.
-If you keep shrimp in your freezer, this is one of those dishes you can throw together at a moment’s notice.
-Bonus: kids love it!
+Popular in Louisana, New Orleans Barbecue Shrimp actually has very little to do with barbecue.
+It refers to shrimp sautéed in a Worcestershire-spiked butter sauce.
+Traditionally, the shrimp are served shell-on, but I shell them before cooking so they can be served over rice for an easy dinner your whole family will love.
 Get the recipe.